prisma-korea/graphql-schema-generator/README.md

 4. Check `schema.graphql` in `./prisma/generated` 🎉

+## Custom Rules
+You can apply custom rules to manipulate behavior. [(Some use cases)](https://github.com/prisma-korea/graphql-schema-generator/issues/34).
+See [this](https://github.com/prisma-korea/graphql-schema-generator/tree/master/prisma) for example.

 ## Contributing

 Any contributions are welcome.
 If you are interested, check out our [guidelines](https://github.com/prisma-korea/graphql-schema-generator/blob/master/CONTRIBUTING.md).